npr/cdoc-spec-site/_includes/contentrights.md

 #### Role-Based Security

 Collection.Doc's content rights management system design follows common "role-based" security pattern.
-Rights to content are granted by enrolling (i.e. listing as items) of users into a document of a "permission group" profile type and assigning permissions to those groups, rather than directly to users.
+Users are enrolled into permission groups, by listing user documents as items links of a permission group document.
+A permission group document MAY be any Collection.Doc document that is referenced via the `permission` link of a content document.
+Applications MAY decide to create or not to create a separate profile type for permission group documents.

 Both the content item as well as the permission group documents MUST be proper Collection.Doc documents and permissions MUST be granted by pointing "permission" link relation from a content item to the permission group document.